PedroMiguelFerreira/elliot-alderson-cybersecurity-engineer/README.md

 •   The idea to use zero-space width to create space between the columns of the tables used on some sections of the website came from [this very good article](https://levelup.gitconnected.com/the-zero-width-space-77543a28c984) by David Klempfner on [gitconnected](https://gitconnected.com/).

-•   Part of the CSS code for the dark mode toggle switch and part of the dark mode's JavaScript code was taken from [this tutorial](https://www.youtube.com/watch?v=xodD0nw2veQ&t=630s) by Florin Pop on [Florin's YouTube Channel](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA) and from [this page](https://codepen.io/PaulinaSurazynska/pen/bGVpBOb) by Paulina Surazynska on [CodePen](https://codepen.io/).
+•   Part of the CSS code for the dark mode toggle switch and part of the dark mode's JavaScript code were taken from [this tutorial](https://www.youtube.com/watch?v=xodD0nw2veQ&t=630s) by Florin Pop on [Florin's YouTube Channel](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA) and from [this page](https://codepen.io/PaulinaSurazynska/pen/bGVpBOb) by Paulina Surazynska on [CodePen](https://codepen.io/).

 •   The Contact Form's email functionality was created using EmailJS, and most of the JavaScript code used to create this functionality was taken from [this page](https://www.emailjs.com/docs/tutorial/creating-contact-form/) on [EmailJS's website](https://www.emailjs.com/).